 Both control and FPV range are decently usable and the flight characteristics are good.
 Although the brushless motors proved to be fake ones, this XinLin X181 (Navigator X6) is a nice all-in-one FPV quadcopter.
 Definitely some real brushless motors would make it the best drone on its price range.

-Those who are interested to test this nice all-in-one drone, it can be ordered from BG here.
+For those who are interested to test this nice all-in-one drone, it can be ordered from BG here.
 There you can also find most of the spare parts in case you will need some in the future.